GabeScott/standard-works-vault/General Conference/1981 April - Our Responsibility to Care for Our Own.md

 Then a pause.
 “Daddy, what color blanket would you like when I come to visit you?”

-There is no righteous way to avoid the commandment “Honour thy father and thy mother.”
-(Ex.
-20:12.)
+There is no righteous way to avoid the commandment “Honour thy father and thy mother.” ([[Exodus 20.12|Ex.
+20:12]].)
 No family that hopes to endure eternally can exclude grandmother and grandfather, brothers and sisters, or other relatives.
 Heaven forbid that any family member—regardless of age—should be considered a burden.
 Wouldn’t it be wonderful if family members would counsel together as they make plans to assist those in need?

 Because of some personal experiences, I am a true believer that families who will fast and pray together can cause miracles to happen.
 They can literally pray righteous things to take place.
 Ofttimes it may take longer than we feel is necessary before it happens, however.